 Family information indicates Agatha had a nephew whose name might have been Abraham.
 He apparently was born around 1900 and died around 1988 in Manitoba.
 The Grandma Database lists a son of Agatha's brother, Heinrich, who was named Abraham and was born in Manitoba in 1911 and died in British Colombia in 1990.
 This is probably the same person and detailed inconsistencies are the result of faded memories.

-10. David Schapansky,7 son of Johann Schapansky 30 and Helena Hiebert,31 was born 20 January 1872 in Burwalde, Chortitza, Ukraine, was baptized 25 May 1896, and died 26 August 1951 in Warman, Saskatchewan.
+10. David Schapansky,7 son of Johann Schapansky 30 and Helena Hiebert,31 was born on 20 Jan 1872 in Burwalde, Chortitza, Ukraine, was baptized on 25 May 1896, and died on 26 Aug 1951 in Warman, Saskatchewan.

 He is listed in the Reinlander Gemeinde Buch.
 He appears with his wife in the 1901 federal census in Manitoba, sub district of Rhineland, f-4, page 14, entry #119.
 He immigrated in 1875; the naturalization date is not shown in the census.
 He appears in the 1881 census in Manitoba.